It looks like you're using IE11...

 The programme aims to reimagine the city centre by addressing the importance of vitality, the diversification of land, promoting mixed uses, open and green spaces and community infrastructure.

-The programme has been developed from recommendations from the Belfast City Centre Retail Analysis and with city centre businesses, BIDs, Chamber and government agencies.
+The programme was developed from recommendations from the Belfast City Centre Retail Analysis and with city centre businesses, BIDs, Chamber and government agencies.

 The Five Cs project is a public realm scheme which will be delivered by the Department for Communities (DfC) in partnership with Belfast City Council.
 It will be the first public realm scheme in Belfast to be delivered utilising Developer Contributions agreed through the planning process.
 The project will enhance surfacing, lighting, landscaping, and street furniture within five city centre streets.